Blotre/blotre/README.md

 Blot're provides OAuth2 based authroization.
 This allows users toauthorize your app to change their data over both the REST and websocket based APIs.
 Checkout [our detailed walkthough](https://github.com/mattbierner/blotre/wiki/Authorization) that covers how to register a new client application, recieve authorization from a user, and make authorized requests.

 ### Websockets
-Did you order some realtime with that1?
+Did you order some realtime with that?

 Blot're is realtime first and your app should be too.
 [Our websocket subscription API](https://github.com/mattbierner/blotre/wiki/subscriptions) allows your app to recieve real time updates.
 Subscribe to a single stream or a collection of stream.